tarwn/lessthandot-hugo/blogs/content/posts/2008-11-19-cumulative-update-package-2-for-sql-serv.md

     </td>

     <td>
-      FIX: Error message when you synchronize data for a transactional publication in SQL Server 2008: “Procedure or function &#8216;sp_MSins_dbo<TableName>_msrepl_ccs' expects parameter &#8216;@c7', which was not supplied”
+      FIX: Error message when you synchronize data for a transactional publication in SQL Server 2008: “Procedure or function 'sp_MSins_dbo<TableName>_msrepl_ccs' expects parameter '@c7', which was not supplied”
     </td>
   </tr>
 </table>